 Where the piriformis pulls the front of the sacrum forwards and the top of the thigh bones back, psoas pulls the lumbar spine forwards, the pelvis back and the thigh bones forwards.
 It pulls the pelvis back because of the way it bends around the front of the pelvis.

-Because of this, the psoas and piriformis can be used against each other to stabilize pelvis, thighs and and spine.
+Because of this, Understanding the psoas and piriformis can be used against each other to stabilize pelvis, thighs and and spine.

 If added to mula bandha these muscles all together can give better control of the hips, pelvis, sacrum and lumbar spine.